NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Can now be done at any time during run and does not have to wait for a looped animation to begin
   - First projectile appears one frame sooner
   - Gap between the two changed to be 1 frame (from 2)
+- GRKnJ
+  - Travels one frame slower
-- GRKnJ travels one frame slower; appears slightly further back
+  - Appears slightly further back
 - 4Z disabled

 And for Sasuke's sharingan transformation: